 Mike Epstein & Rotational Hitting

-Mike Epstein is the person who is most closely associated with
+Mike Epstein is one person who is closely associated with

 As a result, when you talk about Rotational Hitting with people, in many cases

 what is going to come to mind -- both good and bad -- is how Mike Epstein teaches hitting.

 Rotational Hitting and when people grill me about Rotational